NepuShiro/ResoniteNoResetScale/README.md

-# NeosNoResetScale
+# ResoniteNoResetScale

-A [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod for [Neos VR](https://neos.com/) that removes the Reset Scale functionality from the built in context menu button.
+A [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader) mod for [Resonite](https://resonite.com/) that removes the Reset Scale functionality from the built in context menu button.
 This allows you to lock your scale whenever you want.

 Relevant Neos issue: [#3505](https://github.com/Neos-Metaverse/NeosPublic/issues/3505)